 Bus Users UK - a charity whose mission is to bring people together through accessible, inclusive transport (originally the National Federation of Bus Users).

 Campaign for Better Transport - an organisation campaigning for transport which is greener, more affordable and easier to use (originally Transport 2000).

-Omnibus Society - for enthusiasts interested in the history and development of Britain's bus services and timetables.
+Omnibus Society - for enthusiasts and bus industry professionals interested in the development of Britain's bus services and timetables.

 This is an independent non-commercial website with no links to any transport undertaking or organisation.
 Webmasters - feel free to link to BusAtlas.uk, but please link to the main page (www.busatlas.uk) rather than to individual pages or maps.
-Maps may not be redistributed through or hosted on any other website or social media site.
+Maps may not be redistributed through or hosted on any other website or social media site without permission.

 Principal sources are bustimes.org and the websites of individual operators and County Councils.
 Thank you also to those who have emailed with corrections and suggestions.
 Maps are drawn using Serif PagePlus X9, overlaid onto base maps derived from OpenStreetMap © OpenStreetMap contributors; see www.openstreetmap.org/copyright.